-Only possible where the moving unit will pass through the other completely
+Only possible where the moving unit will pass through the other completely by the end of its turn.

-- · Skirmishers on foot, unless charging, may pass through, or be passed through by, any other friendly unit without either unit being affected.
-Skirmishers may always interpenetrate other skirmishers - Close order units may pass through other close order units, but both will suffer 1 point of disruption as a result. - The unit being passed through may not move, fire, or conduct close combat until the manouevre is complete. - Units in square or column of march may not be interpenetrated. - A charging or evading unit (other than skirmishers) may not attempt to interpenetrate.
+- Skirmishers on foot, unless charging, may pass through, or be passed through by, any other friendly unit without either unit being affected.
+Skirmishers may always interpenetrate other skirmishers. - Close order units may pass through other close order units, but both will suffer 1 point of disruption as a result. - The unit being passed through may not move, fire, or conduct close combat until the manouevre is complete. - Units in square or column of march may not be interpenetrated. - A charging or evading unit (other than skirmishers) may not interpenetrate.